Stochastic analysis, finance, insurance and risk

 - Spatial-temporal statistical modelling and risk

-Members of the group has a wide variety of cooperation in research and education with researchers, industry and universities in many countries.
-One of the members of the stochastic part of the group is involved in developing mathematical research and phd-programmes in Africa as well as a collaboration with Ukraine (see right menu).
+Members of the group have a wide variety of cooperation in research and education with researchers, industry and universities in many countries, including developing mathematical research and PhD-programmes in Africa as well as a collaboration with Ukraine (see right menu).

 Academic programmes and courses

-This research group is involved in several programme options in two bachelor programmes and two masters programmes:
+This research group is involved in several programme options in two bachelor programmes and three masters programmes:

-The group is responsible for the programme option that will qualify students as actuarians (Norwegian link), and supervise master- and phd-students within the areas of stochastical analysis, finance, insurance and risk.
+The group is responsible for the programme option that will qualify students as actuaries (Norwegian link), and supervise master- and PhD-students within the areas of stochastic analysis, finance, energy, insurance and risk.